-A study conducted by Harvard University has shown that without doubt, the most significant of all US bankruptcy statistics is that nearly two-thirds of all bankruptcies are down to medical expenses.
+A study conducted by Harvard University has shown that, without doubt, the most significant of all US bankruptcy statistics is that nearly two-thirds of all bankruptcies were due to medical expenses.

-More often than not, people who are taken by a rare disease or some form of serious illness will be left with hundreds of thousands of dollars in medical bills.
+Medical bankruptcy statistics show that people taken by a rare disease or some form of serious illness will be left with hundreds of thousands of dollars in medical bills.

-Since 26% of Americans between the ages of 18-64 struggling to pay their medical bills, it’s no wonder these bankruptcy filing statistics show that medical expenses cause more people to go bankrupt than anything else.
+Since 26% of Americans between the ages of 18 and 64 are struggling to pay their medical bills, it’s no wonder these bankruptcy filing statistics show that medical expenses cause more people to go bankrupt than anything else.